Idea-Pool/evaluation-request-interception/docs/CONCEPT.md

 - Redirecting requests.
 - Modifying request headers.

-### Testing Strategy
+## Testing Strategy

 Request interception helps you test the entire lifecycle of HTTP requests within your application. e.g: [Cypress](https://docs.cypress.io/guides/guides/network-requests#Testing-Strategies) provides you access to the objects with information about the request, enabling you to make assertions about its properties.
-Additionally you can even stub and mock a request's response.
+Additionally, you can even stub and mock a request's response.

-#### Common testing scenarios:
+### Common testing scenarios:

 - Asserting on a request's body
 - Asserting on a request's url